 ARABIAN RACING TERMS

-A race in which the eligibility and the weight a horse carries is based on the amount of money or the number of races the horse has won.
-A basic weight is assigned for all eligible horses with “allowances” (less weight) in weight for horses with the poorer records.
-These allowances are given to provide a more competitive race.
+- Allowance – A non-claiming race with special entry conditions.
+The eligibility and the weight a horse carries is based on the amount of money or number of races the horse has won.

-A race for horses that have never won a race, although if a maiden horse is disqualified after finishing first, it is still considered a maiden.
-This classification of race may have conditions set to it such as claiming price, allowances or restrictions such as filly and mare or age.
-It is usually the first type of race into which a horse is entered.
+- Maiden – A race for horses that have never won a race (if a horse is disqualified after winning, the horse is still a maiden).
+This race may have conditions added to it such as a claiming price, weight allowances or restrictions such as all same sex, age category.

 An allowance race for horses that have raced in a claiming race sometime in their racing careers.